lumeland/theme-simple-blog/README.md

 You can see an example in the [demo](./demo) folder.
-To customize it copy the [`_data.yml`](./src/_data.yml) file in your blog root folder and edit it with your own data.
+To customize it copy the [`_data.yml`](./src/_data.yml) file in your blog root folder and edit it with your data.
 The posts must be saved in the `posts` folder.
-For example:
+For example `posts/`my-first-posts.md`.
-`posts/my-first-posts.md`.

-## Use it as base template
+## Use it as a base template

 To use this theme as a base template for a more customized blog, clone this repo and edit the [_config.ts](./_config.ts) file.
 The source files are in the